front-end-foundations/session1/readme.md

 - Visibility
 - Z-Index

-Open the `Sushi` folder and `before.html` in an editor and examine the HTML.
+Examine `before.html`.
 This is often referred to as tag soup as it makes little sense to humans looking at the code.
 Note the preponderance of visual markup code in the file.
+This is how html was written from the late 90's to about a decade ago.

 Open `index.html`.
 This is an html5 document that uses HTML tags semantically.
 Note the defaults for margins and padding used to display the body and the unordered list (`<ul>`).